Timothy D. Bellavia: T.I.M.M.-E. Company

-The T.I.M.M.-E. Company.
-Inc. (Tolerance in Multi Media Education) was founded in 2000 by Bellavia to promote peace, tolerance and acceptance.
-The T.I.M.M.-E. Company is the publisher of We Are All the Same Inside and has developed an early childhood human diversity school curriculum with tolerance-teaching dolls featured in Bellavia's children's picture books.
+The T.I.M.M_E.
+Company, INC. was founded in 2000.
+The T.I.M.M.-E. Company is the publisher of We Are All the Same Inside and has developed curriculum with dolls featured in Bellavia's children's picture books.
 In 2003, Bellavia presented his curriculum at the United Nations on the International day of Tolerance in co-operation with the Anti-Defamation League and the We Are Family Foundation.
 The theme of his address was Educating Our Children For A Safer World.
 His presentation to the United Nations council was also later broadcast by Court TV and TruTV.